Standing-Storm/MindOverMatter/power_spoilers.md

 ## Overcome Pain

 Reduces pain by 5-15 after a short channeling time.
-What I really wanted to do was reduce pain to a maximum--like, you can only reduce your pain by 1.5 * power level or something--but that's currently impossible since there's no way to limit recover_energy spells, so the channeling time was added as a compromise.
+What I really wanted to do was reduce pain up to a cap--like, you can only reduce your pain by 1.5 * power level or something--but that's currently impossible since there's no way to limit recover_energy spells, so the channeling time was added as a compromise.
 Biokinetics have to worry about pain in the short term, but as soon as they get a breather they're good as new.

 ## Heightened Reflexes